Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “The two of you, I will take care of this.
 It is my fault for letting the Demon run wild.
 Even though I was dutifully serving the Chancellor, that is no excuse for how things have led to this point.
 Please, let me atone.”

 “Do not worry.
 I do not plan to sacrifice my life here.
 Not after Claude has graced me with acceptance.
-I owe everyone a debt for saving me still.”
+I still owe everyone a debt for saving me.”

 Eryn looked at her skeptically before nodding slightly.
 She and Roderick raced back before deciding to split up.
 Roderick would protect and evacuate the army, who would have difficulty facing these dragons.
 Eryn decided to move onward, worried about her familiar.